snowoflondon/PL_Visualizer/README.md

 Selecting *Team Selection* from the drop-down menu highlights the squad in the scatterplot.

 Changing user choices from the drop-down menus automatically refreshes the data table and the visualization.

+Ticking the checkbox for 'Hide non-selected squad labels' de-clutters the plot by only highlighting the user-selected squad.

+For player stats, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
+These 12 statistics are: Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions, and Clearances.

+The program currently does not support goalkeepers' stats.

+Caveat: the program currently does not support players who have played for multiple clubs (e.g., Daniel James have played for both Leeds and Fulham in the current season).

 ## R sessionInfo()